How to start a K-9 unit in a correctional facility

 A K9 is a highly trained and valuable purchase, so it's incumbent on every agency to pick a handler who's up to the task.
 Most handlers are not professionals, and in many cases have never handled a dog before.

 A word of caution: Just because someone shows a lot of interest doesn’t necessarily qualify him or her to take on this huge responsibility.
 Either the prison administrators or a professional dog trainer will screen potential handlers.
-Reynolds said he’s developed a pretty good knack for determining who would make the cut.
 Generally, an individual with good attendance (reliable, on-time), has a solid work ethic, an even temper and a kempt appearance is a safe bet.

 For a few years, liability issues slowed the demand for correctional dogs.
 But agencies are starting to warm once again to the idea in light of overwhelmingly positive news.
 A solid K9 policy can prevent an incident from coming back to "bite" you.
 And in the meantime, these extraordinary sleuths will save your agency time, money and potentially lives.